National Disability Independence Day is July 26th

 Why It Matters More Than 30 Years Later

-This year, we celebrate 32 years since the monumental changes of the Americans with Disabilities Act.
 For our children, the days of unavoidable housing discrimination and transportation barriers are slowly transitioning into becoming little more than a dark part of this country’s history.
 We have much to be grateful for and many achievements to celebrate in these last three decades.

 However, the stigma and challenges of having a disability in America persist.
 All these years later, we are still working to achieve true inclusion.